danth/stylix/docs/src/modules.md

 For everything else, like fonts and wallpapers, you can just take option values directly from `config`.
 See the reference pages for a list of options.

+## Metadata

+Metadata is stored in `/modules/«module»/meta.nix`.
+The following attributes are available under `meta`:

+- `maintainers`: required list of maintainers.
+See [Maintainers](#maintainers) section.
+- `name`: required human-readable string name.

-## Maintainers
+### Maintainers

-New modules must have at least one maintainer defined in `/modules/«module»/meta.nix`.
+New modules must have at least one maintainer.

 If you are not already listed in the Nixpkgs `/maintainers/maintainer-list.nix` maintainer list, add yourself to `/stylix/maintainers.nix`.